thomasrayner/thomasrayner.github.io/_posts/2020-09-02-cissp-study-notes-ch3.md

 comments: true
 categories: [cissp, security, certifications]
 ---
+This chapter discusses how to identify, analyze, and prioritize business continuity requirements, including developing the scope and the plan.
+It also talks about business impact analysis, and how to participate in BC planning and exercises.

 Last summer I spent about a month studying for and getting my Certified Information Systems Security Professional (CISSP) certification from ISC2.
 I went about studying for the test a few ways:

 * I used the PocketPrep app